odinuv/web/en/apv/slides/sql-aggregation/slides.md

 <section markdown='1'>
 ## Example Summary
-- Example of 4 different approaches to retrieving persons with e-mail.
+- Example of 4 different approaches to retrieving persons with e-mails.
     - They can be combined freely.
-- Query 3 and 4 does not allow to select `contact` value, otherwise results are same.
+- Query 3 as well as 4 does not allow to select the `contact` value, otherwise results are same.
 - Query 1 -- join everything together, then select what you want.
 - Query 2 -- select first, then join together (mind aliases).
-- Query 3 -- use `IN` operator and sub-queries to select sets.
+- Query 3 -- use the `IN` operator and sub-queries to select sets.
-- Query 4 -- use `EXISTS` operator and correlated sub-queries.
+- Query 4 -- use the `EXISTS` operator and correlated sub-queries.
 </section>

 <section markdown='1'>
 ## Another Example -- Query 1A

 {% highlight sql %}
 SELECT person.first_name, person.last_name,
   location.city
 FROM
   person JOIN location
     ON person.id_location = location.id_location
 WHERE city = 'Brno'
 {% endhighlight %}